English Gothic stained glass windows: History

 The International Gothic style, which appeared in the first half of the 15th century, was the final form of European Gothic, which borrowed from French, Dutch and German artists, and influenced the English style.
 German engraving and Flemish painting of the period had a particular influence on stained glass, not only in England but across Europe.

 The English perpendicular style was the other major influence.
 New glass production was abundant, despite the War of the Roses.
 English glass craftsmen established important workshops in York, Norwich, and Oxford, which served clients in the surrounding regions.
 These clients included not only cathedrals and nobles, but also wealthy merchants and landowners who wanted impressive windows for their new residences.

 Glaziers developed personal styles, and their names became known.
-Examples were Thomas of Oxford, who made the windows of the Chapel of William of Wykeham's College at Winchester, and William of Conventry, the glazier of the Great East Window at York Minster (1405–1408).
+Examples were Thomas of Oxford, who made the windows of the Chapel of William of Wykeham's College at Winchester, and William of Coventry, the glazier of the Great East Window at York Minster (1405–1408).
 Another example was John Prudde, the King's glazier, who made the glass for Beauchamp Chapel of Saint Mary's at Warwick, which was commissioned in 1447.
 Other important examples of the new style were the East window of the Priory of Great Malvern in Worcestershire (1423–39), and the windows of the chapel of All Souls' College at Oxford (1441–47).

 Another important influence was from Flemish painting.
 England developed close trade and political links with Flanders, and Flemish glaziers began to arrive in England, causing some disputes with the London Guild of Glaziers.
 Several important English works, such as windows at Fairfield Church in Gloucestershire and at King's College Chapel, Cambridge, were probably by Flemish artists, such as Dirk Vallet.
 By the early 17th century, the art of English Gothic windows was in its final decline.
 Some of the last windows, such as those by Abraham Van Linge at Christ Church Cathedral, Oxford, were simply like large paintings viewed through a grid of lead lines.

 The dividing line between Gothic stained glass art and Renaissance glass is traditionally placed at about 1530.
 The first important group of Renaissance windows in England was commissioned between 1516 and 1526 and installed at King's College Chapel, Cambridge.